GGChe/Stress-Monitoring-Device/README.md

 #### 1. First step.
 Installation

-To deploy and starts working with this device, we need to follow some steps.
+To deploy and starts working with this device, we need to follow some steps.// [Hardware]
-[Hardware]